 European Championships schedule

-With the tips in this article and a good VPN you can watch the matches of Euro 2020 safely in no time, whether you are at home or abroad.
+Armed with the tips in this article and a good VPN, you can watch all of the Euro 2021 matches in no time, whether you are at home or abroad.
 Of course, now that you know how to watch the European Championship, you probably need to know when it takes place.
 Here’s a table with the different stages of the European Championships and when they take place to help you out:

 |Group stage||11-23 June 2021|

 The finale between England and Italy takes place on July 11th, 2021, at 09:00 PM CEST.